mbamber/AdventOfCode2018/day18/README.txt

 After 10 minutes, there are 37 wooded acres and 31 lumberyards.
 Multiplying the number of wooded acres by the number of lumberyards gives the total resource value after ten minutes: 37 * 31 = 1147.

 What will the total resource value of the lumber collection area be after 10 minutes?

+Your puzzle answer was 514944.

+The first half of this puzzle is complete!
+It provides one gold star: *

+--- Part Two ---
+This important natural resource will need to last for at least thousands of years.
+Are the Elves collecting this lumber sustainably?

+What will the total resource value of the lumber collection area be after 1000000000 minutes?